trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 Keep your code from the previous lesson or get the solution [here](https://github.com/marigold-dev/training-nft-1/tree/main/solution)

-> If you clone/fork a repo, rebuild locally:
+> If you clone/fork a repo, rebuild locally

 ```bash
 npm i